PeterVanNostrand/EE478/README.md

-# EE478
+# EE478 Introduction to VHDL

-EE 478 Lab Introduction to VHDL
+This repository contains VHDL projects written by Peter VanNostrand and Dan Giovino as part of EE 478 Introduction to VHDL, a senior level course taught by Christopher Fritz at the University at Buffalo